-In connection with the Quarterly Report on Form 10-Q of Polar Power, Inc. (the "Company") for the quarterly period ended March 31, 2024, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned hereby certify in their capacities as the Chief Executive Officer and the Chief Financial Officer of the Company, respectively, pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q of Polar Power, Inc. (the "Company") for the quarterly period ended March 31, 2025, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned hereby certify in their capacities as the Chief Executive Officer and the Chief Financial Officer of the Company, respectively, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-1. the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and

-2. the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1. the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - 2. the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Dated: May 15, 2024
+Dated: May 15, 2025

-/s/ Arthur D. Sams Arthur D. Sams President and Chief Executive Officer (Principal Executive Officer) /s/ Luis Zavala Luis Zavala Chief Financial Officer (Principal Financial Officer)
+/s/ Arthur D. Sams/s/ Luis ZavalaArthur D. SamsLuis ZavalaPresident and Chief Executive OfficerChief Financial Officer(Principal Executive Officer)(Principal Financial Officer)